mtpereira/home-brewing-workshop/slides.md

 have the larger pebbles on top of the coffee bed, so that they act as a filter
 1. The second pour should be circular, focused on the centre of the cone

-# Recipes

-## AeroPress: Bloom & immersion recipe

-A simple to follow standard position recipe
-1. ~1:15 ratio, 14 grams of medium-fine ground coffee, 200 ml of water
-2. Bloom for 30 seconds with 50 ml of water
-3. Add the remaining water, stir 3 times, and put the plunger on
-4. Let it steep for 1 minute, and then remove the plunger and stir 3 times
-5. Place the plunger again, and press gently and slowly, for about 30 seconds

 ---

 # Recipes